ultral/ultral.github.io/it/200k_iac.md

 1. [Bash should not contain complex logic](http://www.goncharov.xyz/it/make-cm-not-bash-en.html).
 2. We had some amount of expertise in Ansible.

-There was an amount of business logic inside Ansible code.
+There was an amount of business logic inside the Ansible code.
 There is an approach for putting things in source code during the software development process.
 It is called *S.O.L.I.D.*.
 From my point of view, we can re-use *S.O.L.I.D.* for *Infrastructure as Code*.
 Let me explain step by step.

 ### The Single Responsibility Principle